angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 open to opposing permanent hate like :card[Abrupt Decay], :card[Collector Ouphe] and :card[Prismatic Ending].
 If you were less concerned with speed and more concerned about card efficiency and were happy playing a slower game then Wishclaw or Solve the Equation would be the most viable alternatives.
+Do note however that tutoring for Doomsday with the claw prompts you to win the game in the same turn as the opponent will be able to answer it as soon as they untap.

 :card[Profane Tutor] has been experimented with a lot and can be a decent choice for lists.
 The card is best utilised on turn 2 which means, in theory, you want